VEERARAGAVAN7/VSD_SoC_TapeOut_Week1/DAY1/notes.md

 ## 7. Summary

-1.RTL design describes circuits at the register-transfer level.
+1. RTL design describes circuits at the register-transfer level.
-2.Testbenches are used for verification in simulation.
+2. Testbenches are used for verification in simulation.
-3.RTL synthesis converts Verilog code to gates using libraries.
+3. RTL synthesis converts Verilog code to gates using libraries.
-4.iverilog and GTKWave help simulate and visualize designs.
+4. iverilog and GTKWave help simulate and visualize designs.
-5.Yosys with Sky130 PDK maps RTL to real hardware gates.
+5. Yosys with Sky130 PDK maps RTL to real hardware gates.
-6.Lab: Implemented and verified a 2-to-1 multiplexer.
+6. Lab: Implemented and verified a 2-to-1 multiplexer.